sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 Click on a link located by evaluating a JavaScript expression.
 The result of this expression must be an element or list of elements.
 And wait for page complete check to finish.

 #### click.byId(id)
 Click on link located by the ID attribute.
-This locator uses the CSS selector *[id="$ID"], not document.getElementById.

 #### click.byIdAndWait(id)
 Click on link located by the ID attribute.
-This locator uses the CSS selector *[id="$ID"], not document.getElementById.
 And wait for page complete check to finish.

+#### click.bySelector(selector)
+Click on element that is found by the CSS selector that has the given value.

+#### click.bySelectorAndWait(seleector)
+Click on element that is found by name CSS selector that has the given value and wait for the pageLoadCompoleteCheck to happen.

 ### Wait
 There are two help commands that makes it easier to wait.
 Either you can wait on a specific id to appear or for x amount of milliseconds.